rams3sh/cowin4all/README.md

 ## 3. Pluggable custom OTP retrieval method

-This CoWIN code base can be used as SDK for new CoWIN booking apps and this supports external pluggable otp_retrieval_method.
+This code base supports external pluggable otp_retrieval_method.
 This is to support various OTP retrieval mechanisms.

-One possible method is to install an app that can forward an SMS to a webhook and the webhook can fixate the OTP back in your workflow.
-Below pseduo snippet based on FastAPI library should give an idea on how that can be done.
+One possible method is to install an app in your phone that can forward relevant SMS to a webhook and the webhook can feed the OTP back in your code workflow.
+Below pseduo-snippet based on FastAPI library should give an idea on how this can be achieved.

 ```python
 def otp_alert(sleep=10):